Sixteen Candles Summersweet

 Produces bountiful spikes of intensely fragrant white flowers in late summer when little else blooms, good yellow fall color as well; needs moist acidic soil; some suckering, good for filling in an area

 Sixteen Candles Summersweet has masses of beautiful spikes of fragrant white flowers rising above the foliage from mid to late summer, which are most effective when planted in groupings.
-It has green foliage throughout the season.
+It has green deciduous foliage.
 The glossy round leaves turn an outstanding harvest gold in the fall.
-The fruit is not ornamentally significant.

 Sixteen Candles Summersweet is a multi-stemmed deciduous shrub with a more or less rounded form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.